grafana/strava-datasource/docs/configuration.md

 Fill _Client ID_ field with value obtained from Strava API application page.
 Click _Connect with Strava_ button and authorize grafana datasource to connect to Strava.

 If you get `redirect_uri invalid` error after clicking _Connect with Strava_, that means Authorization Callback Domain not properly configured.
-Get back to the Strava API aaplication config and make sure you set it to exactly the same domain you use to open Grafana in your browser.
+Get back to the Strava API application config and make sure you set it to exactly the same domain you use to open Grafana in your browser.

 ![Authorize datasource](img/config_2.png)